HWN Home Page

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-05N140W.
-Scattered moderate to strong convection is noted from
+beyond 08N140W.
+Scattered moderate to isolated strong convection

 ...OFFSHORE WATERS WITHIN 250 NM OF MEXICO...